Real Geeks + LionDesk in 2026: Does It Still Work?

 Duplicate contacts

-Duplicates usually happen when the same person enters from multiple forms, portals, or imports.
+High impactDuplicates happen when the same person enters from multiple forms, portals, or imports.
 Use email and phone matching where possible, and avoid creating new records from every small activity update.

 Unclear lead ownership

-A lead can sync correctly and still be ignored if no one owns it.
+High impactA lead can sync correctly and still be ignored if no one owns it.
 Define assignment rules, reassignment timing, and notification expectations before sending leads into the CRM.

 Broken tags and source data

-If every source is named differently, reporting becomes unreliable.
+Medium impactIf every source is named differently, reporting becomes unreliable.
 Standardize lead source names before syncing new Real Geeks leads into another system.

-Relying on a sunset CRM
+Building on a sunset platform

-LionDesk was a popular real estate CRM, but agents should be careful about building new workflows around a platform that has been phased out in favor of Lone Wolf Relationships.
+High impactLionDesk was a popular real estate CRM, but building new workflows around a platform that has been phased out in favor of Lone Wolf Relationships creates long-term risk.

 Follow Up Boss

-Teams that want strong speed-to-lead workflows and routing
+Most popularTeams that want strong speed-to-lead workflows, routing, and agent accountability

 Learn more →